Lior-Asher/Selenium-demo/README.md

 # Selenium-demo
-Find an item in a website and print it to the console using Selenium.
+Find an item in Amazon website and print it to the console using Selenium.

 # Usage example:
 Create an object: